mklarqvist/pil/README.md

 ## Experimental repository in pre-alpha.
 Use with caution!

 `Pil` (arrow in Swedish) is a C++ library specifying a language-independent columnar memory format for flat data, organized for efficient analytic operations on modern hardware.
-Uniquely, `Pil` support online construction using a schema-independent approach.
+Uniquely, `Pil` support online construction using a schema-agnostic approach.

 We created `Pil` to make the advantages of compressed, efficient columnar data representation with support for very efficient compression and encoding schemes with a focus on supporting genomics data. `Pil` allows compression schemes to be specified on a per-column level, and is future-proofed to allow adding more encodings as they are invented and implemented.

-`Pil` can consume all of the incumbent interchange formats including: SAM, BAM, CRAM, VCF, BCF, YON, FASTA, FASTQ and have native support for sequencing-specific range coders (CRAM and fqzcomp), PBWT (GTC), individual-centric bitmaps (GQT).
+`Pil` can consume all of the incumbent interchange formats including: SAM, BAM, CRAM, VCF, BCF, YON, FASTA, FASTQ and have native coding support for sequencing-specific range codecs (CRAM and fqzcomp), PBWT (BGT), genotype-PBWT (YON), and individual-centric WAH-bitmaps (GQT).

 ## Preliminary results